Frequently Asked Questions

-Discriminology is a Black-owned and operated technology-based non-profit that works with community organizations to build and refine scalable technologies that enhance the capacity of families in holding their local schools accountable.
+Discriminology is a technology company, built and owned by Black teachers, researchers, and engineers.
+We work with community organizations to build and refine scalable technologies that enhance the capacity of families in holding their local schools accountable.

 What are Discriminology school accountability report cards?

-Discriminology's school accountability report cards combine both publicly available and crowdsourced data on how a school is performing in 4 broad categories.
+Discriminology's school accountability report cards combine both publicly available and crowdsourced data on over 90,000 public and charter schools.
+Families use Discriminology report cards to better understand how a school is performing in 4 broad categories:

 Number of social workers and other mental health staff vs. number of law enforcement and security guards

 These categories are further supplemented with a community forum on the bottom of each school’s report card.
 The forum allows members to post, share, like, and upload information on a school that other members might find helpful.

 Learn more about how to get started finding and sharing information about your local schools.

 Where does your data come from?

 The data we use for calculating each school’s out-of-school suspension ratios and rates as well as instruction time lost per 100 students and other school information comes from The U.S. Department of Education's Office for Civil Rights (OCR) 2015-2016 school year data set.
 Click here to learn more about the OCR and their data collection methods.